kearn77/python-retrosheet-project/project_summary/code_reference.md

 ```
 Figure 10 - __linkDateColumns call signature and docstring.

-The other formatting method directly called by bevent, bgame, and box is
+The other formatting method directly called by bevent, bgame, and box is<br/>
 __createDateString.
-It returns the date components used in a valid query
+It returns the date components used in a valid query<br/>
-string, accomplishing this feat by incorporating two additional methods:
+string, accomplishing this feat by incorporating two additional methods:<br/>
 __convertToDatetime and __evalGameId.

 ```python